 - John Carter Brown Library — Providence, RI

-- Nantucket Historical Society & Athenaeum — Nantucket, MA
+- Nantucket Historical Society & Atheneum — Nantucket, MA

-- Dukes County Historical Society — Martha’s Vineyard, MA
+- Martha’s Vineyard Museum (originally known as Dukes County Historical Society) — Martha’s Vineyard, MA

 - New Bedford Public Library — New Bedford, MA